untitaker/blog/content/articles/kill-webdav.rst

 namespace like God intended it to be*.
-The filtering semantics can be explained like this: You're querying for a ``VCALENDAR`` component (basically a container for events and timezone definitions), then you query for a ``VEVENT`` component inside it (an event, duh), and since every event has a start and end datetime, you can finally filter by those too.
+The filtering semantics can be explained like this: You're querying for a ``VCALENDAR`` component (basically a container for events and timezone definitions), then you query for a ``VEVENT`` component inside it, and since every event has a start and end property, you can finally filter by those too.

 But why would you want to filter by events?
 What else could there be inside of a calendar?
 Turns out you can also store tasks (``VTODO``) and diary entries